danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ![cucumber book review demo app signed in](../images/cucumber-book-review-demo-app-signed-in.png "cucumber book review demo app signed in")

-Let's see how we can express this workflow as a Cucumber feature test.
-The goal is to describe the scenario in plain language, just as a product manager or QA might:
+Let's see how we can express this workflow as a Cucumber feature test:

 ```gherkin
 # features/authentication.feature